What Humans Can Actually Eat | Part II

 The constraints narrow possibility space.
 They eliminate options that violate biochemical limits, contradict historical evidence, or create metabolic incoherence.
 What remains must be verified through direct experience.

-This means: If labs look optimal but you feel terrible, something’s wrong with the approach, even if the numbers say otherwise.
+This means: if labs look optimal but you feel terrible, something’s wrong with the approach, even if the numbers say otherwise.
 If labs show “suboptimal” ranges but you feel amazing, your optimal may differ from population averages.
 If both labs and experience improve together, you’ve found something mechanistically real.

 The body doesn’t lie about what’s working.
 The same principle that lets us read isotopes in ancient bones applies to reading signals in your own physiology.
 You just need to learn the language.